Murtaza01/obsidian-vault/homework/poetry/poetry_exam2.md

 Iambic Pentameter: A line of a poem composed of 10 syllables (five iambic feet).
 Iambic Hexameter (Alexandrine): A line of a poem composed of 12 syllables (six iambic feet).

+Allegory: Is a story with two levels of meaning, a suerface one and a hidden (deep) one.

 # AMORETTI By Edmund Spenser

 AMORETTI: Is a sonnet sequence dedicated to one person.